Make Herbal Drinking Vinegar for Stamina in the Summer Heat

 Fruit and Herb Drinking Vinegar recipe:

-Fruit adds vitamins, minerals, flavonoids, and antioxidants to this beverage – along with flavor.
+Fruit adds vitamins, minerals, flavonoids, and antioxidants to this beverage – along with flavour.
 You can substitute honey, maple syrup, or even molasses for the organic sugar in this recipe.

 - 2 to 3 cups of raw fruit